tienthien196/tienthien196/README.md

 ---

 ### 💥 Hello!
-Introduction to TIENTHIEN (BNJ)
-Name: TIENTHIEN (also known as BNJ)
-Title: Independent Game Developer
+Introduction to TIENTHIEN (also known as BNJ) **Title**: Independent Game Developer
-Passion:
+**Passion**:
   I am an independent game developer with a strong passion for the Godot Engine.
-Specialization:
+**Specialization**:
   I specialize in developing RPG MMO games featuring creative gameplay mechanics and high performance.
-Technology Exploration:
+**Technology Exploration**:
   With a love for exploring new technologies, I am always eager to learn new techniques and share my experiences with the game development community.

 ---